riboviz/riboviz/docs/user/using-linux-screen.md

 # Using the Linux `screen` command

 Linux's `screen` command provides a virtual terminal multiplexer.
-It allows us to run a number of different sessions (or windows, or virtual terminals) withina single terminal, or console, window.
+It allows us to run a number of different sessions (or windows, or virtual terminals) within a single terminal, or console, window.
 This can be useful if we do not have access to a graphical user interface with multiple windows, which may be the case when using high-performance computing systems, for example.

 One use case is if we want to have one or more files open in editors while also running programs that use those files - for example editing source code and running a compiler, or editing configuration files and running an analysis program - without having to repeatedly open and close the files within the editors.